 If you’re looking to burst onto the healthcare scene, Nashville could be the place for you.
 With 6 of the country’s 10 for-profit hospital chains based in Nashville and over 800 healthcare startups, Nashville is setting itself up as a force to be reckoned with in the industry.
 There are countless state-wide entrepreneurial resources available to business owners in the startup scene, like the Nashville Entrepreneur Center.
 The city boasts plenty of room for both families and businesses to grow, with real estate opportunities abounding across the city.
 It’s a great place to move because of its unique music scene, its strong creative community, opportunities for higher education, and competitive cost of living.

 Known for its hipster cafes and lauded restaurants, Portland has been drawing in “alternative” crowds in recent years.
 But did you know that it’s also got amongst the lowest costs for startups to get themselves off the ground in the country?
-The city’s startup ecosystem is among the top 2 choices for unicorn tech startups in the US because of its economic office rentals, investment incubators, and reasonable cost-quality of life ratio.
-The city’s workforce is growing 6 times more than the national average and organizes numerous events and resources to support early-phase businesses.
+The city's startup ecosystem is among the top 2 choices for unicorn tech startups in the US because of its economic office rentals, investment incubators, and reasonable cost-quality of life ratio.
+The city’s job growth is outpacing the rest of the country at 2% compared to the national average of 1.6%.
+Not to mention that Portland organizes numerous events and resources to support early-phase businesses.

 Raleigh, North Carolina